Samsung/Tizen.NET/_posts/2019-03-08-How-to-use-SkiaSharp-in-Tizen-Net.md

 ## Draw the star polygon

-For drawing the start polygon, add `PaintSurface` Event Handler of `SKCanvasView` just like the above example for drawing the simple text.
+Add PaintSurface Event Handler of SKCanvasView to draw the star polygon, just like the above example does for drawing the simple text.
 Below is an example to draw star polygon.

 ```c#